PyDrocsid/documentation/docs/cogs/information/bot_info.md

 ```

 ## `contributors`
-The `.contributors` command returns a list of all people who have programmed the bot.
+The `.contributors` command returns a list of all people that contributed to the bot.
 ```css
 .[contributors|contri|con]
 ```

 ## `cogs`
-The `cogs` command returns a list of the current active cogs.
+The `cogs` command returns a list of the currently used cogs.
 ```css
 .cogs
 ```

 # status_task
-The status message can be changed in the `en.yml` file
+The status message can be changed in the `en.yml` file.

 Path: